Green Chile Chicken Chili

 As long as the chips & dip are within easy reach, though, I would happily sit on the couch for at least one… quarter.
 And yes, I just Googled that.
 Inning didn’t sound right.

 But something I do love is getting together with friends and family and food.
 Football is as good an excuse as any for doing just that.
+Although maybe we have to Zoom watch football and eat chips and dip this year?
+That doesn’t sound quite the same.

-My first stop was my local Albertson’s to grab all the ingredients for this recipe, including Old El Paso™ chopped chiles.
 For the fastest prep time, go with the canned beans, corn, chiles, and chicken broth.
 You could use leftover cooked chicken or just shred rotisserie chicken meat.
 Add an onion, garlic, cumin, lime juice.
 Combine all the ingredients together and simmer in your slow cooker for two hours.

 You could serve it as the main dish ladled into bowls or rolled into tortillas.
 Or set it out as finger food, to be scooped up with tortilla chips.
 Add toppings like cilantro, guacamole, sour cream, or shredded cheese to really knock this one of the park.
 Um… I mean, end zone.